Deep Feature Consistent Variational Autoencoder: Experiments

-Considering that the latent vectors are nothing but the encoding representation of the natural face images, we think that it may be interesting to visualize the natural face images based on the similarity of their latent representations.
-Specifically we randomly choose 1600 face images from CelebA dataset and extract the corresponding 100-dimensional latent vectors, which are then reduced to 2-dimensional embedding by t-SNE algorithm \cite{maaten2008visualizing}. t-SNE can arrange images that have similar high-dimensional vectors ($L_2$ distance) to be nearby each other in the embedding space.
-The visualization of 40 x 40 images is shown in Figure \ref{fig:cnn_embed_full_2k}.
-We can see that images with similar background (black or white) tend to be clustered as a group, and females with smiling are clustered together (green rectangle in Figure \ref{fig:cnn_embed_full_2k}).
-Furthermore, the face pose information can be also captured even no pose annotations in the dataset.
-The face images in the upper left (blue rectangle) are those looking to the right and samples in the bottom left (red rectangle) are those looking to the left, while in other area the faces look to the front.
+Considering that the latent vectors are nothing but the encoding representation of the natural face images, we think that it may be interesting to visualize the natural images based on the similarity of the latent representation in an unsupervised way.
+Specifically we randomly choose 1600 face images from CelebA dataset and extract the corresponding 100-dimensional latent vectors, which are then reduced to 2-dimensional embedding by using t-SNE algorithm \cite{maaten2008visualizing}. t-SNE can arrange images that have a similar high-dimensional code (L2 distance) nearby in the embedding space.
+The visualization of 400 x 400 images is shown in Figure \ref{fig:cnn_embed_full_2k}, and we can discover that images with similar background (black or white) tend to be clustered as a group, and female with smiling can be clustered together (green rectangle in Figure \ref{fig:cnn_embed_full_2k}).
+What's more, the face pose information can also be captured even no pose annotations in the dataset.
+The face images in the upper left (blue rectangle) tend to look left and samples in the lower left (red rectangle) tend to look right, while in other area tend to look front.

-\subsubsection{Facial Attribute Prediction}
+\subsubsection{Facial attribute prediction}

-We further evaluate our model by applying the latent vector to facial attribute prediction, which is a very challenging problem.
-Similar to \cite{liu2015deep}, 20,000 images from CelebA dataset are selected for testing and the rest for training.
-Instead of using a face detector, we use ground truth landmark points to crop out the face parts of the original images like PANDA-l \cite{zhang2014panda}, and the cropped face images are fed to our encoder network to extract the latent vectors for both VAE-123 and VAE-345, which are then used to train standard Linear SVM \cite{scikit-learn} classifiers with the corresponding 40 binary attributes annotations per image provide by CelebA.
-As a result, we train 40 binary classifiers for each attribute in CelebA dataset respectively.
-As a baseline, we also train different Linear SVM classifiers for each attribute with 4096-dimensional deep features extracted from the last fully connected layer of pretrained VGGNet \cite{simonyan2014very}.